 First, buyers should check the association’s financial records, including financial statements and the annual budgets.
 This will help them gauge the financial health and stability of the HOA.
 Potential homeowners would not want to buy into a community hemorrhaging money.
 Checking the HOA’s finances will help buyers understand if the association is overspending or staying within its budget.

-Buyers should also ensure the HOA sets money aside for capital improvements, reserve contributions, and other long-term expenses.
+Buyers should also ensure the HOA sets money aside for capital improvements, reserve funding, and other long-term expenses.
 When an HOA diligently budgets for these things, it lowers the likelihood of special assessments.
 It indicates that the association has sufficient funds for anticipated and unanticipated costs.

 2. Compare Mortgage Payments